cferdinandi/petfinder-api-for-wordpress/README.md

 # The Petfinder API for WordPress Toolkit
 A collection of PHP, CSS and JavaScript to help you display a list of animals available for adoption on your WordPress site using the Petfinder API.

-This toolkit is intended for web developers, and allows you to customize your animal listings.
-If you don't have any coding experience, try the fantastic [Petfinder Listings plugin](http://wordpress.org/extend/plugins/petfinder-listings/)
+This toolkit is intended for web developers, and is intended to be customized for your site design.
+If you don't have any coding experience, try the fantastic [Petfinder Listings plugin](http://wordpress.org/extend/plugins/petfinder-listings/).

 ## How It Works
 This toolkit contains a few different files: